 Myth I: You must score above 61% to pass the PMP exam

-Only PMI knows the approximate percentage for passing the exam, no one else.
-Therefore, I suggest you stop thinking about passing score, prepare well, and aim for more than 80%.
+Only PMI knows the approximate percentage for passing the exam.
+Therefore, I suggest you prepare well, and aim for more than 80%.

 Myth II: The PMP certification will get you a higher salary

 Of course, the PMP certification will help you excel in your career, and your peers will see you as an expert, but there is no guarantee that it will get you a raise in salary.

 Although the PMP certification may help you get a better job with a better salary and earn you respect with your management, there is still no guarantee that this will increase your salary.
 It may only increase your chance of getting a salary increment, or an interview call from a new employer if you apply for a new job.

 In one PMI survey, it was found that the average salary of PMP certification holders had risen.
 However, past records are not a guarantee of future performance; you should not have any illusions that this certification will get you an immediate salary increase.